Petersberg Citadel: Napoleonic period (1806–1814)

 French troops were stationed at Erfurt from 1806 to 1814, when Erfurt was under Napoleonic occupation.
 Napoleon arrived in the city on 23 June 1807, and created the Principality of Erfurt, which he ruled directly himself.

 Napoleon visited Erfurt a number of times during the French occupation.
 He took a particular interest in Petersberg Citadel.
 He stayed in Erfurt from 27 September to 14 October 1808, when he meet with Tsar Alexander I of Russia for the Congress of Erfurt.
 The two leaders visited Petersberg Citadel together during the Congress.

-He also went to Erfurt on 15 December 1812 on his return from Russia to France, and from 25–28 April 1813.
+He also went to Erfurt on 15 December 1812 on his return from Russia to France, and from 25 to 28 April 1813.
 On 21 April 1813 he had ordered that Petersberg Citadel should be strengthened and equipped so that it could support 2000 men under siege for six months.
 Both French troops and civilian residents of Erfurt were put to work on the project, with over 3000 civilians working on building the ditches that surround the external walls.
 The work was carried both day and night, used flaming torches to see by.
 During this time a hidden trench connecting Petersburg and Cyriaksburg citadels was built, the remains of which can still be seen at Cyriaksburg today.

 On 4 November 1813 Prussian, Austrian and Russian forces drew in on Erfurt and sought to get the French to surrender and leave Petersberg Citadel.
 There was no surrender and fire was opened on the citadel on 6 November, at six o'clock in the morning.
 A number of buildings caught fire, including the main guardhouse, monastery building, and parts of St. Peter's Church.
 One hundred and twenty-one houses in the town centre below the citadel were also destroyed.

 The French didn't surrender, but there was an extended truce and at the beginning of January 1814, the city of Erfurt was handed over to the Prussians, although the French troops remained in the Petersberg and Cyriaksburg citadels.
 When Paris was captured by allied troops in April 1814, the Napoleonic troops still remained in Petersberg citadel.
 It was not until 5 May 1814 that French General Alexandre d'Alton surrendered and handed the citadel over peacefully to the Prussians.